 6. Write your curriculum

-Your curriculum is not an abstract idea.
-It is a concrete plan that you reference, use, and revise regularly.
-Document your curriculum plan.
-Once you have a written curriculum, this can also promote collaboration between you and your peers as you work to brainstorm, strategize, and create a curriculum design with innovative, effective teaching ideas.
+Your curriculum is a concrete plan that you reference, use, and revise regularly.
+Documenting your plan once you have a written curriculum can promote collaboration between you and your peers as you work to brainstorm, strategize, and create a curriculum designed with innovative teaching ideas.

 Design your curriculum